 Norway is a parliamentary democracy and constitutional monarchy.
 The government consists of a prime minister, a cabinet, and a 169-seat parliament (Storting), which is elected every four years and may not be dissolved.
 The monarch generally appoints the leader of the majority party or majority coalition as prime minister with the approval of parliament.
 Observers considered the multiparty parliamentary elections in 2017 to be free and fair.

 The national police have primary responsibility for internal security.
 Police may call on the armed forces for assistance in crises.
 In such circumstances the armed forces operate under police authority.
-The National Police Directorate, an entity of the , oversees the police force.
+The National Police Directorate, an entity of the Ministry of Justice and Public Security , oversees the police force.
 Civilian authorities maintained effective control over the security forces.
 Members of the security forces did not commit any abuses.

 There were no reports of significant human rights abuses.

 The government had mechanisms in place to identify and punish officials who may commit human rights abuses.

 Section 1.
 Respect for the Integrity of the Person, Including Freedom from:

 a.
 Arbitrary Deprivation of Life and Other Unlawful or Politically Motivated Killings

 There were no reports that the government or its agents committed arbitrary or unlawful killings.
 The Police Directorate holds investigative and prosecutorial powers for the general public, but an independent national body investigates and prosecutes accusations of misconduct by police and prosecutors.
 The military police have jurisdiction over military personnel.